Citation, DOI, disclosures and article data

-The extent and pattern of soft tissue and osseous facial injuries varies according energy of impact.
-Isolated fracture is most common with lower energy trauma, whereas high energy blunt and penetrating trauma results in more complex, less predictable injury pattern.
+The extent and pattern of soft tissue and osseous facial injuries vary according to the energy of impact.
+Isolated fracture is most common with lower energy trauma, whereas high energy blunt and penetrating trauma results in a more complex, less predictable injury pattern.

 The most commonly fractured facial bones (in isolation) are the nasal bones, followed by the mandible and the bony orbit.
 Fractures involving more than one bone most commonly affect the orbital floor and zygomaticomaxillary complex 4.

 Facial fractures have been categorized according to multiple schemas, most famously according to a simplified three-tier Le Fort classification for complex midface fractures.
-The concept of 'facial buttresses' has also been used to elucidate structurally-meaningful skeletal struts which play important in facial integrity.
+The concept of 'facial buttresses' has also been used to elucidate structurally meaningful skeletal struts, which play importance in facial integrity.

 More recently, advances in surgical technique enable surgeons to consider reduction, stabilization, and reconstruction of complex midfacial fractures according to five midface subunits 5:

-CT is the standard of care for evaluation of suspected facial fracture because it is readily available, rapidly acquired, and highly accurate in detecting even subtle fractures.
-Importantly, it is also used to simultaneously evaluate for acute intracranial pathology which may be more urgent 6,7.
-To a lesser extent, CT also provides an evaluation of the facial soft tissues, although has poor sensitivity for cartilaginous injuries 5.
+CT is the standard of care for the evaluation of suspected facial fractures because it is readily available, rapidly acquired, and highly accurate in detecting even subtle fractures.
+Importantly, it is also used to simultaneously evaluate for acute intracranial pathology, which may be more urgent 6,7.
+To a lesser extent, CT also provides an evaluation of the facial soft tissues, although it has poor sensitivity for cartilaginous injuries 5.

-- the CT appearance may belie presence or degree of cartilaginous injury (strongly associated with late deformity)
+the CT appearance may belie the presence or degree of cartilaginous injury (strongly associated with late deformity)